dasmiq/herodotus-historic-present/herodotus-historic-present.md

 (Hdt.
 7.239.3)

-In all of these passages, the historic present verb sums up what is to follow

-and has much in common with Rijksbaron's introductory imperfect, but whenever Herodotus uses mêkhanáomai, the plot is carried out im.nediately.
+In all of these passages, the historic present verb sums up what is to follow and has much in common with Rijksbaron's introductory imperfect, but whenever Herodotus uses mêkhanáomai, the plot is carried out immediately.
 The second example makes this unanimity of plan and action explit.
-We may argue, therefore, that mêkhanáomai has a telic - and even an perfective - character that the introductory imperfect lacks.
-Since a plot is never laid withot.t being executed, we may say that the working out of a plot is itself part of the same
+We may argue, therefore, that mêkhanáomai has a telic — and even an perfective — character that the introductory imperfect lacks.
+Since a plot is never laid without being executed, we may say that the working out of a plot is itself part of the same event.

-event.

 We have seen anecdotal evidence that the historic present is used for highlighting certain parts of a narrative.
 We have also seen that Herodotus tends to use the historic present with a perfective aspect and in telic situations and that he tends to avoid the historic present in subordinate clauses.
-The theories of grounding presented in the first chapter cited these features as characteristics of

-The Historic Present and Narrative Grounding

-31

-narrative foreground, and indeed, it is this functional framework that seems best to explain the uses of the historic present.
+The theories of grounding presented in the first chapter cited these features as characteristics of narrative foreground, and indeed, it is this functional framework that seems best to explain the uses of the historic present.

 Narrative background, as Rijksbaron has demonstrated, is represemted by the imperfect tense.
-Although parenthesization is editorial, it can still give us a good idea of the kinds of verbs that represent backgrounded everts.
+Although parenthesization is editorial, it can still give us a good idea of the kinds of verbs that represent backgrounded events.
 Of the 104 passages in parentheses in Herodotus, there are 17 aorist indicatives, 43 imperfects, 49 present indicatives, seven future indicatives, four perfect indicatives, and six pluperfects.
 Compare this to the 8200 aorist indicatives and 17,243 imperfects in Herodotus as a whole.
 Thus 25.75% of the aorists and imperfects in the parenthesized passages are aorists whereas this proportion is 32.23% for all of Herodotus.
 More importantly for this study, all of the present indicative verbs in parentheses refer to the time of the narrative, not the time narrated.
 If we say that passages in parentheses are by definition backgrounded, it is significant that no historic presents appear in these passages.

-Before I proceed, however, I must deal with a general obje tion to the theory of the historic present as narrative foreground.
+Before I proceed, however, I must deal with a general objection to the theory of the historic present as narrative foreground.
 As I mentioned in my discussion of the story of the killing of the Magi, Herodotus does not always employ the historic present for the peak of a narrative even when he uses it extensively elsewhere in that same narrative.
-How is it that the historic present, which is normally used for marked, foreground events, is not use i for the most important event of the story?
+How is it that the historic present, which is normally used for marked, foreground events, is not used for the most important event of the story?
 Fleischman (1990: 77) explains that the high points of narratives "constitute a marked discourse context in which the markedness relationships normally operative in a text predictably reverse."
-De Jong (1991:

-41) theorizes that the alternation between historic present and aorist, even at the high points of a narrative, is a case of simple variatio.
+De Jong (1991: 41) theorizes that the alternation between historic present and aorist, even at the high points of a narrative, is a case of simple variatio.
 These explanations ignore the possibility that there could be less correlation between the narrative foreground and narrative peak than has been postulated.
-Nothing prohibits an

-The Historic Present and Narrative Grounding

-32

-author from placing the formal "climax" of a story more in the background than other events.
+Nothing prohibits an author from placing the formal "climax" of a story more in the background than other events.
 Herodotus wants us to be impressed when the fornerly passive Gyges decides to kill Candaules and not so much when he actually carries out the deed.
 He wants the bloodbath of the Magiphonia to be more meriorable than how it actually ends.

-As we have seen above, a tension exists in the use of the historic present

-between the inherent character of the verb and the narrative func.ion it serves.
+As we have seen above, a tension exists in the use of the historic present between the inherent character of the verb and the narrative function it serves.

 Some verbs, however, possess denotations that are particularly u. eful for delimiting and clarifying narrative structure.
 One most importart class of these verbs relates to rites of passage, "significant moments in a person's life such as birth, wedding, and death" (Rijksbaron 1984: 24).
 Although von Tritz (1949: 191) asserts that in these situations "no dramatic effect can possibly be intended," it is